qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 improving on Working Together, we set ourselves up for discovering better ways of developing software - improving the Technical Excellence loop.

+> Programming is a leverage game.
+> Making the lever longer is *way* better than pushing the lever harder.
+> -- Kent Beck

 # We need a whole systems approach

 Should focus mostly or exclusively on the technical excellence loop?
 No, it is